slimkrazy/python-google-places/README.rst

         This should be considered the primary identifier of a place.

       reference
         Returns a unique identifier for the Place that can be used to fetch full details about it.
 It is recommended that stored references for Places be regularly updated.
 A Place may have many valid reference tokens.
-        Returns a unique identifier for the Place that can be used to fetch full details about it.
-It is recommended that stored references for Places be regularly updated.
-A Place may have many valid reference tokens.